ioBroker/ioBroker.docs/docs/en/cloud/iot.md

 The Smart Assistant license costs €15.99 for 6 months (€2.67 per month) and €23.99 (€1.99 per month) for one year.

-Prices may still change (in both directions), depending on how the exact operating costs for the necessary infrastructure develop!
+It may be that the prices will change (in both directions), depending on how the exact operating costs for the necessary infrastructure develop!

 ## Problem search
 If the password from ioBroker.pro does not fit in Alexa skill, please check: